-From Monte Lema's naturally green terrace (1624 m) you overlook the Valleys of northern Ticino and the lakes of Lugano and Locarno.
-The imposing scenario extends to the Graubünden and Bernese Alps, to the peaks in the Valais all the way to the Padan Plain and Milan.
+From Monte Lema's naturally green terrace (1624 m) you overlook the valleys of northern Ticino and the lakes of Lugano and Locarno.
+The imposing scenario extends to the Graubünden and Bernese Alps, to the Valais peaks and over the Padan Plain as far as Milan.
 Accessible from Miglieglia (10 minute cable car-ride), it is also the departure/arrival point for the spectacular high altitude Tamaro-Lema crossing.
-Located at the summit are an astronomical observatory and a meteorological radar.
+Located at the summit are an astronomical observatory, a small playground and a restaurant.
 For those that wish to combine the ascent to the Lema with a walk, we suggest the itinerary called Tra Cielo e Terra (Between Earth and Sky).

 If you have more time…

 Itinerary: Between Earth and Sky (3h, see map)

 With the theme trail Tra Cielo e Terra (Between Earth and Sky) you can discover the slopes of Monte Lema; a confined territory of Malcantone, extending from the communes of Miglieglia and Novaggio to the summit.
 There was a time when the residents of this district could let their livestock graze, gather chestnuts and firewood according to set times and precise rules.
 Today it's an interesting place from an environmental perspective, distinguished by woods of chestnut, beech, oak and holly trees.

 The walk lasts about 3 hours.
 From Miglieglia you reach Monte Lema by cable car.
 The foot trail descends from the summit to the pasture of Piano Pulpito, continues to Forcola and then goes to Cima Pianca.